-One rectangle contains another if their union is the same as the first rectangle and their intersection is the same as the second-that is, if the second rectangle lies entirely within
+One rectangle contains another if their union is the same as the first rectangle and their intersection is the same as the second-that is, if the second rectangle lies entirely within the first.
+A rectangle is considered to be inside another rectangle even if they have one or more sides in common.
+Two identical rectangles contain each other.

-See also: Intersects(), the & (intersection) and | (union) operators, BPoint::ConstrainTo()
+See also: Intersects(), the & (intersection) and | (union) operators, ConstrainTo() in the BPoint class void InsetBy(float horizontal, float vertical) void InsetBy(BPoint point)